ReneOlsthoorn/Ground/README.md

 Diving into this language will give you knowledge of the x86-64 WIN32 runtime environment, the Portable Executable format, the x64 calling convention and Compiler Design.

 The C programming language is 50 years old at this moment.
-It is a nice language to do low-level programming, but nowadays C compilers do not allow the mixing of C and assembly in the same function.
+It is a well-known language to do low-level programming, but nowadays C compilers do not allow the mixing of C and assembly in the same function.
 The reason is obvious: manual inserted assembly makes optimization of the generated code hard.
 It used to be possible in Visual Studio to start an assembly block at a random place, but nowadays the entire function